frankserrino/img_transform/README.md

 # img_transform
-This expects you have TensorFlow on your computer and are using Python 2.7.
+This expects you have TensorFlow on your computer.
 Summary: transforms images for use in TensorFlow.